- Product: Voyager

 - Using an SFTP/FTP client, the ODBC installation package (Oracle10g_ODBC_Win7-10.zip) may be downloaded from downloads.exlibrisgroup.com using the odbc user.
 The password for this user is available from FTP Passwords for voyager, odbc, preview, and patch users.

 Download this client and not any other Oracle ODBC client package.
-Support can troubleshoot the Ex Libris ODBC installation package only.
+Support will only troubleshoot the Ex Libris ODBC installation package.

 - 32-bit MS Access 2003 or greater (Not 64-bit).
 To determine your Access version: